 - Search for the second total utility.
 Analyze the information you have about the second visit.
 Pay attention to the sum of money a customer is ready to pay for your products and use the same approach.
-Add all prices together to obtain the second total utility.
+Add all the prices together to obtain the second total utility.

 - Calculate the difference.
 Once you figure out the total utilities of the visits, collect them to calculate the difference.
 The result you obtain will be the measure you need to use in the formula.

 - Estimate the difference between the number of goods.
 After obtaining totals, you need to sum up the purchased goods from the first visit.
 Do the same for the second visit.
-After, subtract the totals from each other to get the second measure — quantity of goods difference.
+Afterward, subtract the totals from each other to get the second measure — quantity of goods difference.